 Just the other night, I was reminded of how cooking a dish from scratch really boosts its flavor.
 Rather than using a store-bought curry paste, I made a curry sauce from scratch.
 An incredible bouillabaisse of flavors was the result!
 And though the dish took a tad longer to prepare than throwing in a dollop or two of paste, it wasn’t that much more time-consuming.
 And the extra effort was very much worthwhile.

-One of my cooking goals for 2012 is to experience new flavors of the world – and specifically Indian and Thai.
+One of my cooking goals is to experience new flavors of the world – specifically Indian and Thai food.
 I didn’t grow up eating many (or any!) of these ethnic foods in Tennessee, but my days in Boston and Seattle helped change that.
 I’m looking forward to preparing such dishes at home, so I can learn more about what herbs and spices impart what type of flavor.
 And who knows, over time, I might get creative enough to make up a few dishes of my own.

 Two for the ‘Net

 I tried this recipe for Chickpea, Butternut Squash and Red Lentil Stew, found on Eat, Live and Run, a few weeks ago and thought it was delicious.
 Garam Masala gave this stew a new and interesting twist on the usual American meat step.
 I’m also excited to try this slow cooker dish from Kaylyn’s Kitchen for Vegan Black Garbanzo Bean Curry.
 I have never eaten black garbanzo beans and look forward to trying them.

 But back to the curry dish.
 I had made a wonderful one over ten years ago – yet another Jamie Oliver original – but knew the chances of finding the recipe were slim.
 (Sadly, many of his original recipes are harder and harder to find online, and a lot of the re-prints are altered).
 After searching for longer than I’d like to admit, I found it!